4 COVID-19 patients from 'at-risk' countries admitted to Delhi hospital showing no symptoms | english.lokmat.com

 4 COVID-19 patients from 'at-risk' countries admitted to Delhi hospital showing no symptoms

-Eight people travelling from 'at-risk' countries, of which four tested COVID positive, were admitted to Delhi's Lok Nayak Jai Prakash Narayan Hospital on Wednesday, as their samples were sent for genome sequencing.
+Eight people travelling from 'at-risk' countries, of which four tested COVID positive, were admitted to Delhi's Lok Nayak Jai Prakash Narayan Hospital on Wednesday, as their samples were sent for genome sequencing to detect if the samples are positive for new COVID-19 variant Omicron.

-Eight people travelling from 'at-risk' countries, of which four tested COVID positive, were admitted to Delhi's Lok Nayak Jai Prakash Narayan Hospital on Wednesday, as their samples were sent for genome sequencing.
+Eight people travelling from 'at-risk' countries, of which four tested COVID positive, were admitted to Delhi's Lok Nayak Jai Prakash Narayan Hospital on Wednesday, as their samples were sent for genome sequencing to detect if the samples are positive for new COVID-19 variant Omicron.

+"Four tested COVID positive and the other two are suspected to be infected with the virus.
+The COVID positive patients are not showing any symptoms.
+They had been kept in isolation and samples have been sent for genome sequencing," Dr Kumar said.

-Delhi Health Minister Satyendar Jain told ANI: "RT-PCR of every traveller coming from abroad is mandatory at the airport, in view of Omicron.
+Delhi Health Minister Satyendar Jain told ANI: "Eight people have been admitted to Lok Nayak Jai Prakash Narayan Hospital.
+RT-PCR of every traveller coming from abroad is mandatory at the airport, in view of Omicron.
 Four COVID positive travellers have been admitted to LNJP Hospital and four suspected are being examined.
 Their samples have been sent for genome sequencing."

-"Four tested COVID positive and the other two are suspected to be infected with the virus.
-They had been kept in isolation and samples have been sent for genome sequencing," Dr Kumar said.

 Trained doctors, nurses and other healthcare staff have been deputed in the isolation ward and staffers posted in the ward have been asked to wear PPF kits and take all precautionary measures in light of the new COVID-19 variant 'Omicron'.